remusao/mono/README.md

 ## Libraries

-* tsmaz
-* tsmaz-compress
+* auto-config
-* tsmaz-decompress
+* thunderbird-msg-filters
-* tsmaz-generate
+* trie

-## Stack
+## Philosophy

-This repository is also a way for me to experiment with different ways to manage a monorepo of JavaScript libraries.
-The following tools are currently used:
+This repository is also a way for me to experiment with monorepos and how best to organize them.
+I have been trying out many different tools or "stacks" in the past and have stabilized on the following:

-* TypeScript (producing es6 and cjs output using `tsc`)
-* Jest with `ts-jest` to run unit tests
+* All code is written in TypeScript targeting ES6.
-* Tslint for code linting (I still did not migrate to eslint)
+* Tslint is used for linting code (I still did not migrate to eslint).
+* Lerna is used for version management and publishing (used by `auto`).
-* Yarn workspaces
+* Yarn workspaces are used to share a lock file and `node_modules` folder.
-* Lerna for publishing and versions management
+* Auto is used for continuous publishing of the libraries (using Lerna).
+* Each package contains its own package.json and dependencies.
+* Each package can be built independently.
+* Composite and incremental modes of TypeScript are leveraged for fast compilation.
+* Each package exposes commonjs and es6 entry points, built with `tsc`.
+* Tests are written in TypeScript and compiled like library code.
+* Mocha is used to launch tests.
+* Chai is used for test assertions.

-There is currently no bundling or minification performed on published packages, but if this is done in the future, rollup will be used.
+There is currently no bundling or minification performed on published packages, but this will be done in the future using Rollup will be used.

+Other thoughts:

+* No babel is used, tsc is more than capable of producing build output.
+* Dev/normal mode produces commonjs bundles, which can be used in watch mode to iterate faster, run tests, load library locally in Node.js.
+* Bundle mode produces extra es6 artifacts, which only happens in CI so it's fine if it takes a bit more time.
+ES6 output is also created using tsc.
+* Packages names are namespaced with the name of the GitHub account @remusao to prevent any naming collision (e.g. 'trie' package would have to be renamed) and provide some kind of consistency.
+Also, experience shows that fancy package names tend to be misunderstood and harder to discover.
+* As long as both commonjs and es6 modules will have to co-exist in the Node.js ecosystem, there will be extra complication for package maintainers.
+Ideally only es6 would be required, which would simplify building and bundling code.
+  I expect a migration of the repository to 100% ES6 modules before end of 2020 when all tooling is compatible (e.g. mocha is currently adding first-class support for ES6 modules).